-Continue pass Manor Park onto Stony Hill towards the Golden Spring community.
+Continue pass Manor Park onto Stony Hill towards the Golden Spring community (ensure to pass the turn off that goes to Falling Edge Waterfall).
 From Golden Spring square, you’ll turn right at the gas station and go over a bridge to reveal the green mountain side.
 A series of event signs will lead you pass Mount Pleasant into the Mount James District to find a bar overlooking the Plantain Garden River.

 On this day the menu included:

 - Rum Barbecue Short Ribs

 - Charcoal Chicken